 When you need a sound financial strategy, Andy can help.
 His wide range of experience means not only is he great with numbers, he’ll help you make great decisions with them, too.

 Working alongside Andy is fellow Director Emily Horne, AATQB.
 Emily has worked within accounts for 2 years and has also completed AAT Level 3.
 Emily will be your first point of call when contacting the business.
 She will help you identify your business needs with her wide range of experience.

 Emily works on the development of accounting systems and staff training.
 As well as having a wide understanding of the processing of accounts, she is also currently studying ACCA as part of her continuous development as an accountant.

 In January 2021, Amber joined the team to support the Kidwells Solicitors Finance department with administrative and financial support.
 She then moved to Kidwells Accountancy in June 2021 where she now uses her skills and excellent service for our clients.
 Amber is AAT2 qualified.
-As Finance Assistant, she works with Emily on credit control, liaising with clients, admin, and bookkeeping.
+As Trainee Accountant and Supervisor, she works with Emily on credit control, liaising with clients, admin, and bookkeeping.
 Amber has a jubilant family life, loves reading, and is always keen to spend time with family and friends.

 Reilly is working through an accountancy apprenticeship, studying at Hereford and Ludlow College.
 Around this, he works at Kidwells Accountancy as a financial assistant four days a week.
 He studied for his A-Levels at John Masefield Sixth Form, where he studied accounting, psychology and physics.
 He enjoys going to the gym and playing basketball.